Family: Dryopteridaceae

 FruitThe Bead ferns have pairs of bead like spore cases.

-LeavesThe deciduous fronds are: broad, leathery green, almost triangular, sterile fronds are deeply pinnatified to bipinnatifida and thin texture.
-Most pinnae are nearly opposite.
-The rachis is smooth, pale tan or yellow.
-Fronds turn yellow or russet in fall.
-The fertile fronds emerge in late summer, are woody with bead-like segments, brown and persist into winter.
-The fronds arise from long creeping, branching rhizomes.
+LeavesThe deciduous fronds are broad, leathery, and nearly triangular in shape.
+They feature a deeply pinnate to bipinnatifid structure and have a thin texture.
+Most of the pinnae are almost opposite each other.
+The rachis is smooth and has a pale tan or yellow color.
+In the fall, the fronds transition to yellow or russet shades.
+Fertile fronds, which emerge in late summer, are woody and have bead-like segments that are brown in color, and they persist into winter.
+These fronds arise from long, creeping, branching rhizomes

 DimensionsReaches 1-3 feet and can rapidly spread by rhizomes.